The envelope of a sound displays how the level of a sound wave changes over time.

-It is the envelope of a wave, in conjunction with the timbre, which helps establish the sound’s unique individual quality; the envelope has significant influence on how we interpret sound.
+The envelope of a wave helps establish the sound’s unique individual quality; it has a significant influence on how we interpret sound.

-The envelope of a signal can be measured in four ways:
+The envelope of a sound can be measured in four ways:

-1. Attack – The portion of the envelope that represents the time taken for the amplitude to reach its maximum level.
-Essentially it is the initially build up of a sound.
+1. Attack – The attack is the portion of the envelope that represents the time taken for the amplitude to reach its maximum level.
+Essentially it is the initial build-up of a sound.

-2. Decay – The progressive reduction in amplitude of a sound over time.
+2. Decay – The decay is the progressive reduction in amplitude of a sound over time.
 The decay phase starts as soon as the attack phase has reached its peak.
 In the decay phase, the signal level drops until it reaches the sustain level.

 Sound with short decay (and long sustain)

-3. Sustain – The period of time during which the sound is sustained before it begins to fade out.
+3. Sustain – The sustain is the period of time during which the sound is held before it begins to fade out.
 Many instruments do not contain a sustain phase.

 Sound with long sustain (and no attach or delay)

-4. Release – The final fade or reduction in amplitude over time.
+4. Release – The release is the final fade or reduction in amplitude over time.

 Sound with obvious long release

-On modern day synthesizers, the ADSR envelope is usually controlled via a set of control knobs:
+On synthesizers, the ADSR envelope is usually controlled via a set of control knobs or sliders.

-Most natural sounds decay the higher frequencies faster than the low frequency components because high frequency energy is dissipated more rapidly than low frequency energy.
+Most natural sounds decay the higher frequencies faster than the lower frequencies because high-frequency energy is dissipated more rapidly than low-frequency energy.

 Short peaks tend to contribute to the character (timbre) of the sound rather than the loudness.